-Aside from Ira's example above of being a seasonal tourist guide on the Mt.
-McKinley Explorer, there's Lindsay who worked as a dog handler, at a botanical gardens, and at a tourist attraction, her friend who currently works as a glacier dog mushing guide in Juneau, and Fritz, who worked in Glacier Bay from early June – early Sept between his Junior and Senior years of college (1984).
+Aside from Ira’s example above of being a seasonal tourist guide on the Mt.
+McKinley Explorer, there’s Lindsay who worked as a dog handler, at botanical gardens, and at another tourist attraction, her friend who currently works as a glacier dog mushing guide in Juneau, and Fritz, from The Retirement Manifesto, who worked in Glacier Bay from early June – early Sept between his Junior and Senior years of college (1984).

 Here are some details about the types of jobs these guys held:

 - Dog Handler Position (Year-Round): Lindsay says this involves a variety of dog-related chores like daily clean up of the dog yard, feeding dogs, caring for them while the musher is away, and helping out with any training.